Hello and welcome to our service dog laws Oklahoma guide and FAQ page, updated for 2023.

 But, most states have some kind of state laws that allow service animals in training some kind of public access rights.

 At this time, only four states do not cover service animals in training under their public accommodation laws.

-Service dog laws Oklahoma for service dogs in training (SDiT) includes some different rules and requirements whether we are talking about air travel, employment, or public access rights.
+Service dog laws in Oklahoma for service dogs in training (SDiT) include some different rules and requirements whether we are talking about air travel, employment, or public access rights.